 Kathryn Stonehouse Kathryn Stonehouse

-Email Marketing: What to send and how often.
+Email Marketing (Part 4) - What to send and how often.

 This is where many businesses get stuck.
 They either overthink it, don’t send anything at all, or send the same type of email every time, but it doesn’t need to be complicated.
 In fact, sometimes it’s better if it isn’t.